hatonthecat/OpenSourceCondo/README.md

 "L'enfer, c'est les autres" Huis Clos, 1944- Jean-Paul Charles Aymard Sartre

+"A woman must have money and a room of her own if she is to write fiction" - [Virginia Woolf](https://en.wikipedia.org/wiki/A_Room_of_One%27s_Own)

 Si l'on ne peut pas choisir celui de son voisin, les voisins pourront peut-être choisir ailleurs

 # Housing is Healthcare's first line of defense-preventative healthcare